-Treating childhood cancer in developing countries less expensive than believedDecember 3rd, 2012 in Cancer /
+Treating childhood cancer in developing countries less expensive than believedDecember 3, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—The assumption that childhood cancer in developing countries is prohibitively expensive to treat is challenged by new research contributed to by the University of Sydney.